syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/contextual-tabs.md

 ### Show tab

-You can make the specific tab visible by using the `showTab` method available in the Ribbon.
+You can use the `showTab` method to make the specific Contextual tab visible in the Ribbon.

 ### Hide tab

-You can also hide specific tab by using the `hideTab` method available in the Ribbon.
+You can use the `hideTab` method to hide specific Contextual tab in the Ribbon.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}